-- 2 Click where you want to start the curve, and drag to where you want the curve to end. - Release the mouse button, and click where you want the center of the curve to be.
+- 1 In the toolbox, click the 3-point curve tool - 2 Click where you want to start the curve, and drag to where you want the curve to end. - 3 Release the mouse button, and click where you want the center of the curve to be.

-Draw a circular curve

-Hold down Command while dragging.
+Draw a circular curve Hold down Command while dragging.

-Draw a symmetrical curve

-Hold down Shift while dragging.
+Draw a symmetrical curve Hold down Shift while dragging.